from Pastor David, RN

 Your wonderful uterus is important to you, but don't listen to its complaints about what's happening during labor.
 Perhaps you've seen old movies where a PBX operator for a hotel or big business would answer telephone calls by saying, "Number, please," and then direct the call by plugging the line into a phone jack.
 In labor, your uterus repeatedly dials up the brain.
 When your brain says, "Number, please," your uterus shouts, "I want all the numbers!
 Every single line, and I want them all right now!"
 What you must do is "tie up the lines" in the brain so that you can answer that demanding plea by saying, "Sorry, all lines are busy.
 Call back later."
 The brain can process only so much input at a single time.
 When you overload it, it ignores the next incoming input.
 So, when you concentrate on breathing rhythmically or staring intently at a focal point or listening intently to someone counting in sequence or do all three at once, the input sent by the uterus is poorly interpreted.
 Conversely, if you focus your full attention on the uterus, you will feel to the max all that is going on down there!
 Since you can't help the uterus do its job anyway, why not invest your energy in ignoring it?

 Some may find the methods of concentration mentioned above helpful.
 I find more success in helping laboring patients to combine rhythmic breathing with the imagination.
 I learned it from a lady who had a looped tape on a cassette recorder playing the sound of rhythmic ocean waves and the occasional noise of a passing seagull.
 During her contractions, she went to the beach, walked on the wet sand, wiggled her toes in it, inspected the tide pools in the rocks, counted the number of legs on the starfish she saw there, and looked at the various colors of the sea urchins and sea anemones.
-A salty wind that she felt on her face (the fan in the room?) and tasted on her lips (her own dried sweat?) would blow some of the mist away farther out to sea, and she could watch seals playing on an island rock.
-Beyond that was a little fishing boat moving slowly on the waves.
+A fan in the room was felt on her face as a sea breeze that left a salty taste on her lips where her sweat had dried.
+That wind blew some of the mist away farther out to sea, where she noticed seals playing on an island rock.
+Beyond that a little fishing boat floated slowly by on the waves.
 What was on the beach itself?
 Shells?
 Washed up seaweed?
 A colorful glob of jellyfish?
 A small piece of driftwood, that she could pick up, turn over in her hand and ponder where it came from?
-So, pick a favorite spot now, a forest, a garden, your kitchen (if you like to bake), and practice seeing, feeling, hearing, and doing as large a variety of things as your imagination can create.
-Practice going there now, so that the process familiar later.
-Use your imaginative energy.
-Focus your brain on something other than the contractions.
-You must deliberately remove your brain from the attention-demanding reach of your laboring uterus.

 One last bit of reinforcing humor....
 Did you know that during labor those little suction-cup-like arms of the uterus called Fallopian tubes disengage from the ovaries and begin to migrate upward?
 They stretch and stretch until they reach the skull, and if they find your brain there, "SHHLUCKOPP!" they lock onto your gray matter, quickly dragging every bit of it down into the uterus where it will be squeezed and squashed into such a pitiful mush that all you can do is blubber, "Epidural!
 Epidural!"
 So, by the time those little suction cups reach your cranium, make sure your brain has taken an imaginative trip elsewhere!